LukeBriton/Mathematics/README.md

 I do not major in Mathematics and haven't received professional instructions on maths for a while.
 My enthusiasm for it has been quite worn down for a long time, partly due to my hatred for hateable boring math courses with relentless dumb damn exams, which sadly make me uninterested in doing a necessary amount of exercises.
 Also it's partly because of the situation that I struggle to persist in reading heavy tomes (especially those written in foreign languages), whereinto distraction, impatience and laziness easily trap me.
 That's why you won't find materials for advanced courses here — I haven't acquired their prerequisites yet.

-Still I'm struggling to find a way to learn maths without tears — no more cramming, no more "teaching to the test", no more motivationless knowledge born out of nowhere, no more countless tedious exercises... but following the creed „Wir müssen wissen.
+- [ ] Still I'm struggling to find a way to learn maths without tears — no more cramming, no more "teaching to the test", no more motivationless knowledge born out of nowhere, no more countless tedious exercises... but following the creed „Wir müssen wissen.
 Wir werden wissen.“, to learn, « pour l'honneur de l'esprit humain ».

 ## Quotations

+> μὴ εἶναι βασιλικὴν ἀτραπὸν ἐπί γεωμετρίαν
+>
+> Non est regia \[inquit Euclides\] ad Geometriam via
+>
+> There is no royal road to geometry.
+>
+> 几何无王者之道。

+> _Superest ut ex iisdem principiis doceamus constitutionem Systematis Mundani_.

 ### Paul Halmos